bakkenbaeck/iOS-handbook/BEST_PRACTICES.md

 5. observed properties
 6. lazy vars
 7. init
-8. view controller life cycle methods (in order how the are called)
+8. life cycle methods (in order how the are called)
+9. addSubviewsAndConstraints()
-9. public function
+10. public function
-10. private functions
+11. private functions
-11. add the delegate methods in an extension
+12. add the delegate methods in an extension

 ## Commented code